 Joint Development Forum is a tight group of organisations that have an interest in developing Oskari togerther.
 It is formed by several organisational members providing funding for joint development, communication and bug fixing.
 Read more about the JDF.

 It is totally free to be part of the Community.
 Organisational members have the opportunity to apply for the JDF as annual representatives of the community members.
 The new community members are elected every spring.
 Tell us how you are going to take advantage of Oskari, it can be software development, arranging meetups, education - all activities are encouraged.
-If you want to join the Oskari network as a organizational member, describe your organisation and development ideas on Oskari here.
+If you want to join the Oskari network as a organizational member or want to change your description, please contact email@example.com or make a pull request and describe your organisation and development ideas on Oskari here.